 Apprenticeships have transformed.
-Today they are career pathways for professionals, not just the vocational roles many heads of audit (HIA) may associate with.
+Today they are career pathways for professionals, not just the vocational roles many chief audit executives (CAE) may associate with.
 The government’s 2020 apprenticeship vision and associated business levy makes this a subject area that HIAs need to be aware of regardless of their current resourcing strategy.

 This briefing paper is designed to give insight into the role that internal audit can play in ensuring their organisations are maximising benefit from government’s apprenticeship scheme and complying with the levy requirements.